trobol/seating-chart/README.md

 comes with much greater dev tools (Chrome Extension `React Developer Tools` found [Here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)).
-This implementation will be much more familiar for many to work on as well, since Computer Science Majors are generally taught some JavaScript through the Champlain Curriculum in their first semester.
+This implementation will be much more familiar for many to work on as well, since Computer Science Majors are generally taught some JavaScript through the Champlain curriculum in their first semester.
 There great docs for many of the libraries which are easily searchable through Google.
 Overall, it may be a lot of work to re-create the seating chart.
 However, if it is successful, it will greatly decrease the amount of time needed for a new member of the team to get started on bug fixing and general feature development.